lewis-weinberger/psc/README.md

 ![](https://github.com/lewis-weinberger/psc/workflows/build/badge.svg)

-> A very simple multiplayer turn-based terminal game library.
+> A very basic multiplayer game library.

 This library was created for playing multiplayer games either locally on the same machine or remotely via, for example, an [ssh(1)](https://man.openbsd.org/ssh) connection.
-The text-based graphics and leisurely turn-based gameplay were deliberately chosen to support low bandwidth/latency internet connections.
+The primary use-case is for making terminal games with leisurely turn-based gameplay and text-based graphics in support of low bandwidth/latency internet connections.

 [UNIX domain sockets](https://en.wikipedia.org/wiki/Unix_domain_socket) are used for communication between the different game instances (running on the same machine), using a client-server model.
-The library handles communication between a server instance and the client games, using [POSIX threads](https://en.wikipedia.org/wiki/POSIX_Threads) for concurrency and [curses](https://en.wikipedia.org/wiki/Curses_(programming_library)) for user interface design.
+The library handles communication between a server instance and the client games, using [POSIX threads](https://en.wikipedia.org/wiki/POSIX_Threads) for concurrency.
+It works well in tandem with a TUI library such as [curses](https://en.wikipedia.org/wiki/Curses_(programming_library)), and indeed the examples games use this for their interface design.

 **DISCLAIMER**: *work-in-progress*, use at your own peril.

 ## Installation

 The library and example games are written in C for POSIX-compliant operating systems.
-Apart from a C compiler, the only other dependency is the curses library (for example the [ncurses](https://invisible-island.net/ncurses/#downloads) implementation).
+Apart from a C compiler, the only other dependency (for the example games) is the [ncurses](https://invisible-island.net/ncurses/#downloads) library.

 Edit [config.mk](./config.mk) to suit your system setup, then use the provided [Makefile](./Makefile) to build the library and games: